 Chuba Hubbard’s best fits in the 2021 NFL Draft

 Considering Hubbard’s dominance in 2019, seeing him labeled as a Day 3 player might be disappointing.
 But there’s nothing wrong with being a depth running back in the NFL.
 As we’ve seen in recent years, running back is one of the most volatile positions in the league, and touches are becoming increasingly available.
-Hubbard may see time right away as a spark plug, and in time, greater opportunities could come to him.
+The Oklahoma State running back may see time right away as a spark plug, and in time, greater opportunities could come to him.